 This Carrot Cake with Pecans recipe is so moist and delicious.
 A reminder of my childhood and my favorite season, Autumn.

-It’s full of wonderful ingredients–carrots, pineapple, nuts, and spices that say “Fall” and “Harvest” and “Thanksgiving.”
+This layer cake is full of wonderful ingredients–carrots, pineapple, nuts, and spices that say “Fall” and “Harvest” and “Thanksgiving.”
 Oh, and topped with a to-die-for cream cheese frosting.
 Yum!

 I like to use chopped pecans, but you may use English walnuts if that’s what you have in your pantry.
 Here in Southeast Kansas, we have a lot of pecan trees and it’s easy to get your hands on fresh pecans.
 I like to buy thin-shelled pecans in bulk, and then my husband and I will pick them out in the evening while we watch a little tv.
 It’s a fall tradition at our house.